Sliding Window Persistence of Quasiperiodic Functions: Acknowledgments

 \section{Acknowledgments}

+This work was partially supported by the National Science Foundation through grants DMS-1622301, CCF-2006661, and CAREER award DMS-1943758.
 The authors of this paper would like to thank Adam Huston for the audio recording of the brass horn.
-The first author would like to thank Tyler Bongers for discussions on some of the Harmonic Analysis aspects of this paper.
+The first author would like to thank Rosemarie Bongers for discussions on some of the Harmonic Analysis aspects of this paper.